HeySarahRay/udacity-my-reads/README.md

 ![Home Page](img/home.PNG)

-By clicking the plus sign in the botton right, you will be brought to the search page.
+By clicking the + sign in the botton right, you will be brought to the search page.
 From there you can type in anything listed in the SEARCH_TERMS.md file.

 ![Search Page](img/search.PNG)